WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Introduction

 \section{Introduction}

-Recently, the inversion of Generative Adversarial Networks (GANs) \citep{goodfellow2020generative} has dramatically improved by using the prior knowledge of powerful unconditional generators \citep{karras2019style, karras2020analyzing, karras2021alias} for the robust and disentangled image attribute editing \citep{abdal2019image2stylegan, richardson2021encoding, tov2021designing, alaluf2021restyle, alaluf2021hyperstyle, wang2022high}.
-The early GAN inversion models mostly rely on per-image optimization \citep{abdal2019image2stylegan, abdal2020image2stylegan++, zhu2020domain}, which is extremely time-consuming.
-For real-time inference, the encoder-based GAN inversion method becomes prevalent \citep{richardson2021encoding, tov2021designing, alaluf2021restyle, moon2022interestyle}, which trains an encoder that returns the corresponding GAN latent of an input image.
+Following the impressive generation capabilities of unconditional Generative Adversarial Networks (GANs) \cite{goodfellow2020generative}, inversion models of GAN have witnessed significant advancements.
+These improvements manifest in terms of robust reconstruction and disentangled image attribute editing \cite{abdal2019image2stylegan, alaluf2021restyle, alaluf2021hyperstyle, richardson2021encoding, tov2021designing, wang2022high, pehlivan2023styleres, moon2022interestyle, parmar2022spatially, liu2023survey, liu2023delving, katsumata2023revisiting}.
+Due to the property of unconditional GAN, inversion models should find adequate latent within the latent space of GAN to edit given images.
+The early GAN inversion models mostly rely on per-image optimization \cite{abdal2019image2stylegan, abdal2020image2stylegan++, zhu2020domain}, which is extremely time-consuming.
+For real-time inference, the encoder-based method becomes prevalent \cite{alaluf2021restyle, moon2022interestyle, richardson2021encoding, tov2021designing, pehlivan2023styleres, alaluf2021hyperstyle}, which trains an encoder that returns the corresponding GAN latent of an input image.
 The acquired latent from the encoder is desired to reproduce the input image as closely as possible.

 However, the encoder needs to compress the image into a small dimension, \ie, low-rate inversion.
-For instance, in the case of StyleGAN2 \citep{karras2020analyzing}, for encoding an image with the size $1024^2\times3$ the encoders return the corresponding latent with the size $18\times512$, which is extremely smaller than the original image dimension (about 0.3\%).
-Due to the Information Bottleneck theory \citep{tishby2015deep, wang2022high}, an attempt to encode information into a small tensor occurs severe information loss, and it deteriorates the image details, \ie, high-frequency features.
+For the case of StyleGAN2 \cite{karras2020analyzing}, in order to encode an image $X \in \mathbb{R}^{1024\times1024\times3}$ the encoder returns the corresponding latent $w \in \mathbb{R}^{18\times512}$, which is extremely smaller than the original image dimension (about 0.3\%).
+Due to the Information Bottleneck theory \cite{tishby2015deep, wang2022high, pehlivan2023styleres}, encoding information into a small tensor causes severe information loss, and it aggravates the high-frequency image details.